gaurav1999/gaurav1999.github.io/_posts/2017-11-13-Capturing-the-Land-of-Usernames.md

 ## How things began?

-Dating back to the *literature lessons* in school , was the first instance of me coming across the concept of *pen names* used by the writers.This indeed aroused a desire in me to associate myself with one to get a cloak to disguise myself.
+Dating back to the *literature lessons* in school , was the first instance of my encounter with the concept of *pen names* used by the writers.This indeed aroused a desire in me to associate myself with one to get a cloak to disguise myself.

 **So why did it take me such a long leap to get one?** I didn't have a great interest in writing so where would I use a pen name.
 **Did that mean I should put aside my desire?** Certainly no ,by the time I had completed with my high school , I had figured out my interest in the software world ,and voila here comes the apt place to use a disguise .